epochjs/epoch/README.md

 ### Static Charts

 Epoch's **Static** charts are implemented using d3 over a thin class hieracrchy.
 The classes perform common tasks (such as setting up scales, axes, etc.) while the individual charts implement their own specialized drawing routines.

+Every static chart was built to use the same basic workflow, here's an overview:

+1. Create an HTML container.
+  - For easy of use Epoch automagically sizes charts to fit their containers.
+  - `<div id="myChart" style="width: 200px; height: 200px"></div>`
+2. Fetch and format your data.
+  - Each type of chart uses a specific (though often familiar) data format.
+  - See the documentation below for how each chart is expecting the data.
+3. Use the jQuery method `.epoch` to create, append, and draw the chart.
+  - `var myChart = $('#myChart').epoch({ type: 'line', data: myData });`
+4. When you data changes, simply use the `update` method on the chart instance.
+  - `myChart.update(myNewData)`

-This section details each of the available charts in detail.
+The rest of this section explains the individual charts in detail.

 #### area